ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/index.md

 ## Time and Place

-* Tuesdays 11:00-13:30, Room 4301
+Lecture: Tuesdays 14:00-16:00, Room 5104
 * 2x 1h slots, with a break

-    * Half-half lecture-exercise
+Exercise: Tuesdays 14:00-16:00, Room 5104
+* Individual code questions
+* Practical coding tasks together
-        * E.g., you can start with the homework
+* Do the homework

 ### 2 SWS + ECTS

 * 1 ECTS for attending the lectures
+* 1 ECTS for attending the exercises
-* 2 ECTS for completing 70 % of the homework assignments
+* 1-2 ECTS for the homework assignments
 * 1-3 ECTS for the final project

-You can hand in homework until July 28th to make it count.
+You can hand in homework until July 25th to make it count.
 This is a hard deadline.

 ### The Final Project